Git Quick Start Guide

 git branch -D main

-5. Rename the new branch to the main branch:
+5. Rename the new branch to main:

-Rename the new branch to the main branch.
+Rename the new branch to main.

 1